freemarker/freemarker-tutorials/01-hello-world/README.md

 Navigate to your Tomcat installation folder, and find the `conf/Catalina/localhost` directory and create a context file called **hello-world.xml**.

-If you followed the previous tutorial’s instructions, Windows users can navigate directly to the folder by copying `%CATALINA_HOME%\conf\Catalina\localhost` into a Windows explorer window.
+If you followed the previous tutorial’s instructions, Windows users can navigate directly to the folder by copying and pasting `%CATALINA_HOME%\conf\Catalina\localhost` into a Windows explorer window.

 ![Windows 7 XML file](images/win7-catalina-home.png)